Pipes of War

 The squad all looked at each other and each of them smiled.

-‘What, is that a rude word over here?’ asked Nelson, confused by their reaction to the name.
+‘What, is that like a rude word over here or something?’ asked Nelson, confused by their reaction to the name.

-‘But it sounds like a perfect name for a superhero,’ said Captain Clean.
+‘But it sounds like a perfect name for a grime fighter,’ said Captain Clean.

 ‘Really?
 You like it?’ asked Nelson.